-Note that in this particular CCTV image, that the time date stamp is correct- June 17, 2015, but at 08:16:15 in the morning.
+Note that in this particular CCTV image of the lot, that the time date stamp is correct- June 17, 2015, but at 08:16:15 in the morning.
 The shooting occurred in the evening of that day.
 The time stamp on the entrance CCTV is June 7, 2015, at 08:16:58 in the morning as Roof went into the church.
 However the same exact CCTV shows Roof leaving at 09:07:02 on June 17th.
 Alleged timelime is here.

 At 12:05: Listen carefully Roof says (while sitting), “It [the gun] was in my bag.
 I dropped it-the bag.”